nImEHuntet/NIS2-Compliance-Testing-Tool-for-Hospitals/README.md

 python run_all_cases.py
 ```

-This reads every dataset in `JSON Examples/`, prints a score summary, and writes each case's charts, CSV and PDF report — plus two cross-case comparison charts — into `Outputs/`.
+This reads every dataset in `JSON Examples/`, prints a score summary, and writes each case's charts, CSV, and PDF report.
+In addition, it writes two cross-case comparison charts to `Outputs/`.

-### 2. Assess a single organisation from a dataset
+### 2. Assess a single organization from a dataset

 ```bash
 python NIS2_Compliance_Test.py --responses "JSON Examples/regional_hospital_assessment.json"
 ```

-Prints the overall score, maturity tier and per-RMM breakdown to the terminal, and writes a CSV, two charts and a PDF report to the current folder.
+Prints the overall score, maturity tier, and per-RMM breakdown to the terminal, and writes a CSV, two charts, and a PDF report to the current folder.

 ### 3. Interactive assessment (answer the 30 questions yourself)